Historic Home InspectionsHistoric Home Inspections inspected by Showalter Property Consultants in Maryland

 Styles: We also discuss the design and era such as Federal Style, Georgian, Greek Revival, Queen Anne, Saltbox, Richardson Romanesque, and Various Victorian Era styles.
 We point out some of the classic columns, Doric order, Ionic order, Corinthian order, Tuscan order, and Composite order.
 We also discuss how to date your Historic Home Inspections Old Fuse Panel inspected by Showalter Property Consultants in Marylandhome form the nails to the saw marks such as hand hewn, pit saw and radial cuts.
 These include dating from the lathing materials.

-A few of of the local Historic Homes Mr. Showalter has inspected include the Peggy Stewart House, Howards Loop and the Flag House in Annapolis Maryland
+A few of of the local Historic Homes Mr. Showalter has inspected include:

-Mr. Showalter has been teaching classes on historic homes to home inspectors and realtors for more than a decade.
-He has instructed classes at the ASHI conference and the Maryland Association of Realtors convention.
+Mr. Showalter has been teaching classes on historic homes to home inspectors and realtors for more than 20 years.
+He has instructed classes at the ASHI conference, NAHI, conference, the Anne Arundel Association, Harford county board of realtors, and the Maryland Association of Realtors convention.

 Mr. Showalter has instructed a class for the Calvert Country Historic Trust and was recently interviewed by the Washington Times for historic homes (link).